 By Brandon Richey

-It was fun to be able to talk to Tra’vell here in today’s interview.
+It was fun to talk to Tra’vell here in today’s interview.
 You need to make sure to give this guy a follow and show the support!

 1) So tell us about yourself and your background.